ProfessionalWiki/AutomatedValues/README.md

 ## Release notes

+### Version 1.1.0 - 2025-02-25

+Feature release with these enhancements:

+* Translation updates
+* Removed unused Resource Loader module (minute performance enhancement)
+* Verified support for MediaWiki up to 1.43 and PHP up to 8.4 (1.0.0 is already compatible)

 ### Version 1.0.0 - 2022-04-29

 Initial release for Wikibase 1.35 - 1.37 ([Release announcement], [Demo video]) with these features: